 As Arun Sundhaman writes in PRovokeMedia, “With consumer clients becoming increasingly focused on the per dollar value of their investment, budgets tightened, highlighting consumer PR’s profitability issues versus higher-margin areas such as healthcare and B2B.
 More than one PR agency leader told me that the consumer boom had ended at least 12 months prior to Covid’s emergence.”

-I’m not predicting the death of consumer PR, but there are good reasons why B2B PR is a win for all stakeholders.
+I’m not predicting the death of consumer PR, or consumer PR agencies, but there are good reasons why B2B PR is a win for all stakeholders.
 Here’s how I learned to stop worrying and love B2B work.

 Even major B2B categories are likely to be narrower than large consumer product or services industries, so they lend themselves to “long-tail” search terms.
 Those more specific keywords like “price optimization software” or “ad tech companies NY” get fewer searches but have a high conversion value.
 They are therefore far easier and less expensive to own, and a typical B2B PR agency team will focus its content on those terms.
 The result is a fairly effortless boost in organic search terms by likely sales prospects.

 The typical B2B sales cycle is lengthy and the cost of customer switching may be high – think data storage, logistics, or business financing.
 A solid B2B public relations program offers ample tactics for a brand to educate its customers and convey its expertise through business conferences, content like bylined articles and white papers, customer seminars, and the like.
 This type of “soft sell” offers both positive visibility and credibility in the minds of customers who hold the business budget pursestrings.